- This event has passed.

 Event Details

-As part of our Saugatuck Scribes series spotlighting Westport authors, Kira Ganga Kieffer joins us for an intriguing discussion of her new book, Unvaccinated Under God: Religion and Vaccine Hesitancy in Modern America.
+As part of our Saugatuck Scribes series spotlighting Westport authors, Kira Ganga Kieffer joins us for an intriguing discussion of her new book, Unvaccinated Under God: Religion and Vaccine Hesitancy in Modern America, in conversation with primary care physician, Dr. Caroline Andrew.

 About Unvaccinated Under God